mojaloop/platform-shared-tools/packages/installer/aws/EKS-README.md

 2. Q: what about windows ?
 A: The best way to run on a windows laptop is to provision an Ubuntu 22 virtual machine using one of the popular Hypervisors available today (HyperV, VirtualBox, UTM etc)

+3. Q: why are you not using help charts for deployent
+A: We have chosen to use helm charts for the infrastructure layer , kafka , mongo etc but we were seeking to keep the deployment as simple as possible and accessible as possible for deployers, operators and even those who just want to try Mojaloop or even students and others that want to use Mojaloop as an exmple of a well comprised modern web application.
+To this end there is not an immediate benefit to packaging as helm and further the final target for deployment for the application is as a Kubernetes Operator.
+Indeed the kubernetes Operator for vNext has been outlined by the vNext team and BizHub (an Australian web company) have been advancing the operator in parallel to the work you see in this installer directory.